remarcmij/hyf-people-es6/README.md

 3. The application should look good on mobile devices as well as on desktops.

+4. You should use ES6, Babel and Webpack

 In addition the IT project manager in charge has ordained these technical demands:

 4. The Angular JS 1 guidelines from John Papa as published [https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) should be adhered to.